stugrul/offer-service/README.md

 **Description**

 This is a Restful Offer Service which allows merchants to sell offers.
-Application communicates over HTTP protocol
+Application communicates over HTTP protocol.

 **Getting Started**